ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 ![Geocities](geocities.png)

 The short-answer is programmability with the introduction of JavaScript.
-It unlocked a massive revolution resulting in browsers to evolve into almost independent operating systems.
+It unlocked a massive revolution resulting in browsers evolving into almost independent operating systems.

 Why did the evolution happen?
 Programmers were no longer as bound to users running particular browser versions.
 Instead of convincing standards bodies that a new HTML tag was needed, the availability of the necessary building blocks decoupled the pace of innovation of the underlying browser from the application running on top.
 This is of course a bit oversimplified as HTML did evolve over time and contributed to the success but the evolution of HTML itself would not have been sufficient.